yeminghui/Inv_learning/README.md

-# A general deep learning method for computing molecular parameters of viscoelastic constitutive model by solving an inverse problem
+# Official imprementation of the paper "A general deep learning method for computing molecular parameters of viscoelastic constitutive model by solving an inverse problem"
 ___